telerik/xaml-docs/getting-started/telerik-application-lifecycle/msi-or-zip-setup-lifecyle.md

 ## Adding Telerik Controls

 After you create the WPF project and reference the Telerik assemblies, add any UI and related code-behind, models, and styles.
-This example will show a very basic setup which includes a RadTabControl with few tabs defined in XAML.
+This example will show a fundamental setup, including a RadTabControl with few tabs defined in XAML.

 #### __[XAML] Example 1: Adding Telerik control in the UI__
 {{region msi-or-zip-setup-lifecycle-0}}